-Beyond 2010 - Implementing Our Prospectus to The Nation As already indicated, this is Our Prospectus to The Nation - seeking the nation's support for the creation of a Living History Centre in The Pans.
+October The 4th Biennial Symposium gets underway, with the main item on the agenda the fate of the battle site of Prestonpans, and the decision of whether to build a permanent home for the tapestry at the Prestongrange Museum, with a living history centre in the old bathhouse on the site.
+Representatives from 11 organisations agreed to establish a new, and independent, nationwide Scottish Battlefields Trust, to fight to protect all the nations battlefield sites, incorporating the new organisation early in 2015.
+The Future - Implementing Our Prospectus to The Nation As already indicated, this is Our Prospectus to The Nation - seeking the nation's support for the creation of a Battle Centre in The Pans.
 As that ambition progresses, the Trustees are of course committed to continue as they are best able.
 They will pursue several strategic directions to achieve both short-and long-term goals.
 In particular they shall continue the ongoing celebrations of the battle, and the engagement of communities locally, nationally and worldwide.
-The Trust has a proposed combined budget of $\pounds7$ million to implement the proposals for Seton Farm East, the Meadowmill Bing, the Heritage Museum and the Tapestry Pavilion.
 The following are the priority action lines for the Trust: